byatool/ClojureExamples/readme.md

           noir_example:
                     This is an example of using noir along with clojure script.

+          starter_project:
+                    This is an example of a complete stack website.
+It includes:
+                              Noir
+                              Sqlkorma
+                              Lobos
+                              Clojurescript
+                              Jasmine with a Clojure based wrapper
+                              Various helper methods
+                    This is a work in progress.

           test_example:
                     This is a very simple project use to showcase the default unit testing in Clojure.
                     Walk through: http://byatool.com/clojure/clojure-default-unit-test-setup/